Zimbra-Community/printpatch-zimlet/README.md

 Print Patch
 ==========

-Add a menu button to print emails with inline images.
+Adds a menu button to print emails with inline images.
 Compared to the built in Zimbra print feature, this Zimlet reduces the number of pages to print by 50% or so saving the environment.

 If you find Print Patch Zimlet useful and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk